AndresZbz/IDK2/README.md

 # IDK2

-My simple monogame template for new projects for windows using OpenGL.
+My simple monogame template for new projects for Desktop using OpenGL.

 ## What's inside?